Around Iceland with Tony

 11 day workshop package

 We explore many of Iceland’s most famous landmarks as we drive around the ring road.
 Your photography instructor is Tony Prower who will fully assist you and help you to develop your landscape photography skills.
-Over 9 days of diverse Nature and conditions, you will learn how to use your digital camera better and get the best out of your lenses.
+Over 9 days of diverse Nature and weather conditions, you will learn how to use your digital camera better and get the best out of your lenses.
 All levels of photographer are welcome as well as any type of camera.
 This workshop package includes 2 nights in a Reykjavik hotel either side of a 9 day adventure around Iceland.

 All of our overnight hotels are in good locations for Northern Lights photography.
 We would expect at least 2 good opportunities on this trip.